programmerX1a/TechnoY/README.md

 ## 🚀 Features

 - 🔐 **User Authentication**
   - Registration with password strength feedback
   - Secure login/logout using hashed passwords and sessions
 - 📚 **Course Listings**
   - View list of available courses with titles, instructors, and images
 - 💳 **Join Courses**
-  - Simulated course enrollment with balance deduction
+  - Simulated course enrollment with balance deduction and Good Form formatting for the payment webpage (Luhn's Algorithm also implemented)
 - 📜 **Transaction History**
-  - Table showing enrolled courses and their prices
+  - Table showing enrolled courses and their prices with a Refund System
 - 🔁 **Refund System**
   - Request refunds to return the course price to user balance
-- 🧾 **Basic Admin Controls**
-  - Ability to clear the transaction table (for testing/demo)

 ---